 P&O Cruises is a subsidiary company and two brands owned by Carnival Corporation - P&O UK and P&O Australia.
 In 2000, P&O Cruises became subsidiary of P&O Princess Cruises, which in 2003 merged with Carnival Corporation.
-PandO is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.
+P and O is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.

-Iona liner's design was developed in collaboration with renown maritime companies and interior design firms, including Meyer Werft (German shipbuilder), Jestico+Whiles (London-based hospitality design studio), Richmond International (London-based hotel architecture), Partner Ship Design (Hamburg-based maritime architecture specialist with several Carnival Corporation projects - including AIDA, Costa, P&O, Carnival).
+P&O Iona and Arvia ships are from the Carnival Corporation's Excellence Class (aka "Helios", and "Carnival XL").
+The vessel design was developed in collaboration with renowned maritime companies and interior design firms, including Meyer Werft (German shipbuilder), Jestico+Whiles (London-based hospitality design studio), Richmond International (London-based hotel architecture), Partner Ship Design (Hamburg-based maritime architecture specialist with several Carnival Corporation projects - including AIDA, Costa, P&O, Carnival).

 For cruise liner's hotel facilities and amenities were contracted the companies Richmond International (London UK), The Four Seasons Moscow, Langham Hotel, and Sandy Lane Hotel (Barbados).
 Passenger cabins were designed by Partner Ship Design (Hamburg Germany).
-The ship also introduces fleet's first "Conservation Mini-Suite" cabin category.
+The ship also introduces the fleet's first "Conservation Mini-Suite" cabin category.
 The stateroom features a separate, conservatory-style area as a cabin extension.
 Offering more flexibility, this lounge room is furnished with an L-shaped sofa and can be left open or closed off.
-The conservatory opens out fully and leads directly onto suite's balcony.
-It also can be used for private parties and celebrations with in-cabin beverage service by a dedicated butler.
+The conservatory opens out fully and leads directly onto the suite's balcony.
+It also can be used for private parties and celebrations with an in-cabin beverage service by a dedicated butler.

 Shipboard dining options - Food and Drinks

 With a choice of 30 venues, many of which open from early morning until late at night, guests enjoy the widest ever selection of spots to eat and drink onboard a ship built exclusively for the British cruise market.
-The new venues join P&O Cruises favourites, such as The Glass House, Epicurean, Sindhu and Brodie’s among a long list of cafes, bars, self-service choices and restaurants.
+The new venues join P&O Cruises favorites, such as The Glass House, Epicurean, Sindhu and Brodie’s among a long list of cafes, bars, self-service choices, and restaurants.
 Not traditionally for P&O Cruises, Iona offers exclusively "Freedom Dining" (aka "Flexible Dining") in all main restaurants.
 The policy allows passengers to choose where, when and with whom they prefer to eat.

-- "The Olive Grove" is an intimate restaurant serving lunch and dinner, with menu focusing on traditional Mediterranean dishes and sharing platters.
+- "The Olive Grove" is an intimate restaurant serving lunch and dinner, with a menu focusing on traditional Mediterranean dishes and sharing platters.

-- "Hook Line and Vinegar" is self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.
+- "Hook Line and Vinegar" is a self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,

-- "Fusion" is a take-away, all-day Asian food bar.
+- "Fusion" is a takeaway, all-day Asian food bar.

 - The cruise liner has four Main Dining Rooms (MDRs) named Aqua, Coral, Opal, Pearl.
-Located on decks 6-7, all main restaurants offer "Freedom Dining" (open-seating) breakfast, lunch, afternoon tea service and dinner.
+Located on decks 6-7, all main restaurants offer "Freedom Dining" (open-seating) breakfast, lunch, afternoon tea service, and dinner.
 Gala Nights (formal dinner events) are also hosted there, with a special dinner menu by celebrity chef Marco Pierre White.
 The largest MDRs (Pearl and Coral) are located aft on decks 6-7 and interconnected, to make one large 2-level restaurant.

-- "Horizon Restaurant" (Pool Deck 16) is ship's Lido Buffet with all-day self-service.
-The Lido restaurant is casual (as dress code), with flexible dining and wide range of dishes - from traditional British to world foods.
+- "Horizon Restaurant" (Pool Deck 16) is the ship's Lido Buffet with all-day self-service.
+The Lido restaurant is casual (as dress code), with flexible dining and a wide range of dishes - from traditional British to world foods.
 It also caters to various dietary needs, including gluten-free, vegan, vegetarian and healthy food options.

 - "The Beach House" is an informal Select Dining venue which in the evenings comprises Horizon buffet's forward section.
 The menu is inspired by British, American and Caribbean cuisines, offering steaks, grills, ribs, hanging kebabs, burgers, sharable sides, gourmet desserts.

 - "The Limelight Club" (Deck 6) combines gourmet food with top-quality entertainment, exclusively for adults.
 The lounge offers live performances by popular guest entertainers, as well as by ship's resident performers, accompanied by Iona cruise ship's own music band.
 Here are also hosted daily dancing classes and music events.
 The club lounge is served by its own full-service Bar.
-After the evening show, Limelight Club transforms into disco nightclub.
+After the evening show, Limelight Club transforms into Disco Nightclub.

 - "Brodie’s and Casino" (Deck 7) is a classic British pub bar with ship's largest selections of UK and international bottled beers, ales and ciders, drafts (draught beers), extensive wine menu, traditional British pub snacks (pork scratchings, crisps, peanuts).
 During the day, the pub offers live sporting, bingo, quizzes.
 By night, here are offered live entertainment, quiz games, game shows, karaoke.
-The adjacent Casino features latest gaming technologies and various gambling games, for novices and experts alike.
+The adjacent Casino features the latest gaming technologies and various gambling games, for novices and experts alike.

 - "The Sunset Bar" (Deck 8, Promenade's aft) provides easy access to The Club House.
 By day, it provides canopies (shaded seating) to relax with a drink and enjoy the sea views.

-- "The Gelateria" (Atrium's top level on Deck 8, at the entrance to The Quays) provides access to Promenade Deck. here are offered scoops of Italian gelato ice-cream, premium teas and coffees.
+- "The Gelateria" (Atrium's top-level on Deck 8, at the entrance to The Quays) provides access to Promenade Deck. here are offered scoops of Italian gelato ice-cream, premium teas, and coffees.